-Since New Year’s Eve was just around the corner (this was a few days ago) I decided to shred up some of my shiny variety Christmas paper and make party confetti!
+Since New Year’s Eve is just around the corner I decided to shred up some of my shiny variety Christmas paper and make party confetti!

 For me, it’s just not a New Year’s Eve celebration without some sort of confetti involved!
 I know it can be kind of a pain to clean up, but hey, it only comes around once a year and that’s what vacuums are for.

-………….is packing material for protecting and/or storing fragile items, including delicate Christmas decor.
+Protect and/or store fragile items, including delicate Christmas decor, with a shredded leftover wrapping paper.
 Or use it as filler for homemade gift baskets throughout the year.

 If you don’t have access to a shredder…here are a few more ideas:

 Do a makeover on your medicine cabinet!
 In My Own Style

 …..or a drawer.
 I Heart Organizing

 Frame the wrapping paper to be ready as a next year’s holiday decor!
 Thoughtfully Simple